leangjia/blender_docs/trunk/blender_docs/manual/render/layers/passes.rst

    giving the motion towards the next and previous frame position in pixel space.
 UV
    Mapped UV coordinates, used to represent where on a mesh a texture gets mapped too.
-   This is represented through the red and green channels of the image, the blue channel is encoded with a constant value of 1 but does not hold any information.
+   This is represented through the red and green channels of the image.
+   The blue channel is encoded with a constant value of 1 but does not hold any information.
 Object Index
    Creates a mask of the object that can be later read by the :doc:`ID Mask Node </compositing/types/converter/id_mask>` in the Compositor.